minjay/NeedMat/README.md

 ## NeedMat, a Matlab Package for Spherical Needlets
 ### Description
 NeedMat provides a Matlab Package that implements fast spherical needlet transforms and fast spherical needlet evaluations.
-For more details, please refer to the technical report:
+For more details on the spherical needlets and the package, please refer to the technical report:
 **A Note on Spherical Needlets**
 ### Dependencies
 NeedMat is developed on Matlab R2013a.
 It depends on the following two packages.